-The American Pregnancy Association has the following sleep advice, with its own handy acronym: SOS.
-As you may have guessed, this stands for “sleep on side.”
-The left side is the ideal side to sleep on, because that increases the amount of blood and nutrients that reach the placenta.
+The American Pregnancy Association advises pregnant women to sleep on their sides, with its own handy acronym: SOS (sleep on side).
+The left side is the ideal side to sleep on, as it increases the blood flow (and therefore nutrients) to the placenta.
+Pregnancy pillows can make that adjustment go smoothly and more comfortably.

-But sleep is an elusive bedfellow, so a few more handy tips:
+But sleep is an elusive bedfellow, so these are a few handy tips:

 - She should keep her legs and knees bent, and put a pillow between the legs.